GorevitchAndrey/course-store/README.md

-# Node.js express.js training project
+# Training project with using Node.js, express.js, Mongo, Handlebars

 Сourse store
 Implemented course creation, editing and adding / deleting in the basket